alejandrosgz/HydRoVars/README.md

  * **script_4_Groundwater_contribution_estimation.R** Include all the code necessary to apply the baseflow filter for three peaks in each subbasin and calculate the groundwater contribution to the streamflow.

- * **script_5_Plots_scripts.R** Can be used to generate the figures included in the manuscript.
-Note that Figure 2 it is not possible to be reproduced with the included precipitation data, as it uses data from all the upper third of the Tagus River basin (anyway, the code and istructions are available to reproduce it).
+#### 3. Output_data directory

+In addition to the created files explained above, which are created during the workflow and are in some cases needed for the different process, this folder contains some output files with the most important generated data.
+Four files are automatically generated:

+* **R1_Data_availability.csv** Information about the studied subbasins and the availability of observed data.

+* **R2_Weather-runoff_data.csv** For each subbasin, contains some of the data generated with the script 2 (average precipitation, average temperature, and statistics of the runoff coefficient).

+* **R3_Groundwater_recession_basin.csv** For each subbasin, contains some of the data generated with the script 3 (average recession curve duration, coefficient of determination, recession constant and alpha).

+* **R4_Groundwater_contribution_basin.csv** Contains the same information that **4_groundwater_results.csv**, the results of the groundwater contrivution estimation.

-#### 3. Figures directory
+#### 4. Figures directory

-**Figures** directory contains the images used in the manuscript
+**4_Figures** directory contains the images used in the manuscript

 ### Instructions for the user